An Energy-Based Prior for Generative Saliency: Experimental Results

-\textbf{Base deterministic models:} Before performing generative saliency detection, we first design the deterministic base models for saliency detection.
-In this case, the backbone feature $\{s_k\}_{k=1}^4$ are fed directly to the decoder to generate the one channel saliency map.
-We design three base models with ResNet50, VGG16 and Swin transformer backbone.
-The performance is shown as \enquote{Base} in each \enquote{Backbone} column in Table \ref{tab:ablation_rgb_sod}, which clearly shows the advantage of transformer backbones for saliency detection.
+We first investigate the deterministic component of our framework.
+We first design a deterministic base model for saliency detection by feeding the backbone features directly to the decoder to generate a one-channel saliency map.
+We design three base models with ResNet50, VGG16 and Swin transformer backbones respectively.
+The performance of these models is presented as \enquote{Base} in each \enquote{Backbone} category of Table \ref{tab:ablation_rgb_sod}, which clearly demonstrates the advantage of using transformer backbones for saliency detection.
+The superior performance of the Swin transformer backbone \cite{liu2021swin} compared to ResNet50 and VGG16 can be attributed to its massive number of parameters.
+Specifically, the Swin transformer contains 90M parameters for the \enquote{Base} model, which is almost double the number of parameters of ResNet50 (52M) and triple the number of parameters of VGG16 (29M).
+The increased number of parameters allows the Swin transformer to capture more complex and high-level features, resulting in improved performance.